 How much more love would I put into getting a sippy cup of water if I considered doing it as a Corporal Work of Mercy for one of the least of my Father’s children?
 Instead, sometimes I feel like I’m serving an unruly crowd that can never be satisfied!

 Now, you may put all the love you can possibly squeeze into it already…me?
 Not so much all the time.
-What if I undertook meal planning and preparation as if serving God instead of stinky soccer players, or moody children, or siblings who pick the living daylights out of each other?
+What if I undertook meal planning and preparation as if serving God instead of stinky soccer-playing children, or moody teens, or siblings who pick the living daylights out of each other?

 God very plainly states in the scriptures, “…whatever you did for one of the least of these brothers and sisters of mine, you did for me.”
 I’ve talked before about a lovely quote from St. Therese, “Nothing except for today.”
 I need these words tattooed across my hands so I could see them constantly!
 Not only would those words unburden me from the replay in my head of the phrase, “I always do this…and I always do that…and what do I get in return…do they even say thank you…” Those words and the reminder from Jesus of how to serve Him by serving the least of His gives me a very concrete focus to live and serve all day, every day.